ale94mleon/moldrug/docs/source/moldrug_dahsboard.rst

 Customizing filters and properties
 ----------------------------------
-All the properties used during the MolDrug run will be shown in ``Choose properties`` and can be selected.
+All the properties used during the moldrug run will be shown in ``Choose properties`` and can be selected.
 The slide bar filter could be used to only show specific molecules in the table.
 |03|